adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/Infrastructure/windows-server.md

-# Windows Server – Target System
+# Windows Server – Target Endpoint System

 ## Purpose
-Primary attack target system used in Scenario 1.
+This system represents the **primary attacked endpoint** in the scenario.

+Although Windows Server is used as the operating system, this machine **does not function as an infrastructure server**.
-This machine represents a poorly secured server exposed to the internet, intentionally configured with weak authentication controls to allow successful attack execution and observable SIEM telemetry.
+It represents a **user workstation exposed directly to the internet**, intentionally deployed with weak security controls to demonstrate realistic endpoint compromise and SIEM telemetry generation.

+The operating system choice is driven by **cloud platform constraints**, not by architectural intent.

 ---